Musicians come together in video collaboration for Ukraine | Entertainment

 She said sirens go off frequently and there are explosions.
 One day in April, when the bombing was especially fierce near her home, she thought she might die.

-She rarely leaves her apartment, except to get food and take care of cats her neighbors had to leave behind.
+She rarely leaves her apartment, except to get food and take care of cats her neighbours had to leave behind.

 And she can't stop asking herself: Why?
 “I don't have the answer,” she said.
 “How could this be possible, now, in the 21st century, in Europe?
 I don't have words to describe my emotions,” she said.